Leigh, Surrey: Shellwood Cross

 Shellwood Cross occupies the south-west corner of Leigh civil parish, on slopes by the upper part of the unnamed brook that flows past the east of the village centre and includes three listed buildings, one of which is a barn.

 Nalderswood

 Nalderswood is by a little knoll known as the Mynthurst.
 The Deanoak Brook is a second tributary of the Mole, itself a tributary of the Thames, and is separated from the existing line of buildings forming most of Nalderswood by the Little Mynthurst rise.

 Demography and housing

-The United Kingdom Census 2011 shows an increase of more than 8% in population from 856, ten years previously.
+The 2011 United Kingdom census shows an increase of more than 8% in population from 856, ten years previously.
 The proportion of households in Leigh who owned their home outright was within 4% of the borough and 12% above the national average.
 The proportion who owned their home with a loan was 1% greater than the national average; providing overall a higher proportion than average of rented residential property and of social housing than the national average, and above the average in Surrey.